Washington State Department of Agriculture announces eradication of the invasive Northern Giant Hornet on December 18, 2024.

 However they got here, once they were spotted, the Department of Agriculture and regional beekeepers mounted reporting and tracking systems to monitor the spread and, if possible, eliminate the hornets.

-Once enough workers have hatched and matured enough to emerge and begin predation, traps baited with a mixture of orange juice and rice cooking wine are placed around apiaries and likely nest sites.
-The WSDA recruits volunteers to make and monitor traps anywhere in the state, but particularly in the Northwest Washington counties of Whatcom, Skagit, Island, San Juan, Clallam, and Jefferson.
-Thirty-eight apiaries in Whatcom County alone, spearheaded by the Mount Baker Beekeepers Association, had joined the effort to track and eliminate the invader.
-Other monitoring efforts involve radio-tagging live-captured wasps in order to track them back to the nest area, and using thermography sensors to locate underground nests by their heat differential to the outside air, especially at night.
+Once worker wasps had hatched and matured enough to emerge and begin predation, traps baited with a mixture of orange juice and rice cooking wine were placed around apiaries and likely nest sites.
+The WSDA recruited volunteers to make and monitor traps anywhere in the state, but particularly in the Northwest Washington counties of Whatcom, Skagit, Island, San Juan, Clallam, and Jefferson.
+Thirty-eight apiaries in Whatcom County alone, spearheaded by the Mount Baker Beekeepers Association, joined the effort to track and eliminate the invader.
+Residents also signed up to monitor the nests of paper wasps, a popular hornet food source.
+Each volunteer committed to checking a nearby nest weekly and recording any sign of hornets.
+Other monitoring efforts involved radio-tagging live-captured wasps in order to track them back to the nest area, and using thermography sensors to locate underground nests by their heat differential to the outside air, especially at night.